 SFO (Airport) Pros: often less expensive, with most immediate access after a long flight Cons: if intending to sightsee during the day or enjoy SF nightlife, requires finding taxis, Lyft, Uber or BART for half-hour to 40 min ride into and back out of downtown SF

-on Lombard Street (b/w Van Ness and The Presidio) Pros: less expensive motels; nice neighborhoods for walks nearby, especially the historic Presidio (a forested park): easy access to the Walt Disney Family Museum; walking distance to many! excellent restaurants on Chestnut & Union Streets Cons: heavy traffic during rush-hours; parking hard to find and expensive (unless provided free by your hotel); minimal ambience Cf. brand-new Lodge at The Presidio, also Inn at The Presidio (quiet, $$$, run by the National Park Service)
+on Lombard Street (b/w Van Ness and The Presidio) Pros: less expensive motels; nice neighborhoods for walks nearby, especially the historic Presidio (a forested park): easy access to the Walt Disney Family Museum; walking distance to many! excellent restaurants on Chestnut & Union Streets Cons: heavy traffic during rush-hours; parking hard to find and often expensive; minimal ambience Cf. brand-new Lodge at The Presidio, also Inn at The Presidio (quiet, $$$, run by the National Park Service)

 Neighborhoods away from Downtown (Pacific Heights, Cow Hollow, The Haight, The Castro, Japantown) Pros: much more contact with locals and neighborhood gems: some hotels (e.g. Drisco) and B&Bs (e.g. Union Street Inn) have unique charm Cons: will require time to travel on local transit/Lyft et. al. to the more popular attractions

 SOMA (South Of Market Area) Pros: close to Moscone Convention Center, MOMA (spectacular and unique Museum of Modern Art), Westfield Mall (Nordstrom, Bloomingdale's); 15-minute walk to Giants' stadium Cons: 1-3 long blocks' walk to Union Square shopping